 A good source for info (and maybe a user manual on a free download) about your machine is ISMACS-if you are new to the machine ISMACS may be the first place to look:

 Use the alphabetic search feature to look up Jones machines, then look for the manual listed for VS machines-sometimes you have to look at a couple of different manuals to find the one for your model, for example the VS2 manual may be what you're looking for but might not.
-Bookmark that site, there is a huge amount of info about all types of vintage and antique sewing machines on there!

 Good luck, I hope you and your VS are back to sewing soon.
 There is growing interest in the VS machines, so it's good to see you asking about it.
 So many of us sew on the vintage and antique 66, 99, and variations of the 27s because those parts are pretty much interchangeable.
 As above, parts for the non-VS machines are NOT interchangeable with yours.